San Diego Airbag Attorneys

 We’ll tell you if you have a case or not, call (888) 488-1391 — We’re here 24 hours a day.

-Let Our San Diego Airbag Attorneys Handle The Law While You Heal.
+Our San Diego Airbag Attorneys Can Guide You Through Your Legal Options

 Your airbag should shield you from harm, but a defect can make it the very thing that puts your life in danger.
-Our San Diego airbag attorneys fight for victims who have suffered injuries due to malfunctions or improper deployment.
-Call Arash Law today at (888) 488-1391 for a free, no-obligation consultation.
+Our San Diego airbag attorneys can represent victims who have suffered injuries due to malfunctions or improper deployment.
+Call Arash Law at (888) 488-1391 for a free initial consultation.

 Airbags are considered one of the most important life-saving innovations of recent decades.
 However, when airbags malfunction (deploying with excessive force, at the wrong time, or failing to deploy when needed), they can cause severe injuries or even fatalities.
-If you or a loved one sustained injuries in a car accident as a result of a defective or malfunctioning airbag, you may have the right to seek damages for your injuries.
-Our lawyers can help you get compensation for your medical costs, lost wages, property damage, and other losses.
+If you or a loved one sustained injuries in a car accident as a result of a defective or malfunctioning airbag, you may have grounds to seek damages for your injuries.
+Our lawyers can help you pursue just recompense for your medical costs, lost wages, property damage, and other losses.

 Why Choose Arash Law’s San Diego Airbag Attorneys

 Our lawyers have represented thousands of clients across California in various types of cases.
 We handle complex product liability cases, including defective airbag claims.
-Here’s why we’re the right choice for your case:
+Here are some reasons why you should consider us for your case:

-- No Win, No Fee Guarantee — We know that after an accident, the last thing you need is another financial burden.
-That’s why we work on a contingency fee basis; you only pay us if we win your case.
-We’re here to support you, not add to your stress.
+- No Win, No Fee Policy — We know that after an accident, the last thing you need is another financial burden.
+That’s why we work on a contingency fee basis; you only pay our attorneys’ fees if we win your case.
+While our lawyers’ payment are contingent on the results of the case, certain case expenses still apply regardless of the outcome.
+Talk to our lawyers about our fee structure and other potential costs during your free initial consultation.

 - Personalized Strategies — Our San Diego airbag attorneys take the time to listen to your story and understand your unique situation to craft a tailored strategy for your needs.
-This individualized approach provides victims with a better chance of getting the compensation they deserve.
+This individualized approach provides victims with legal guidance and support tailored to their specific circumstances.

-- Proven Track Record — We have successfully recovered over $750 million for injured victims.
-Our team’s extensive experience and legal expertise in product liability cases, including defective airbags, gives you the advantage you need against large corporations and insurance companies.
+- Years of Legal Experience — Our team’s experience with and legal knowledge of product liability cases, including those of defective airbags, can help give you an advantage against large corporations and insurance companies.

 Our client was driving with his wife and son on a two-lane highway when a drunk driver crossed the double yellow lines, causing a head-on collision that claimed the life of a loving wife and mother.– ARASH KHORSANDI